Note: To read The Wishing Map from the beginning, click here.

 In Uol’s time, Zack, not yours.”

-Thoughts: Has anyone ever restored your faith in yourself when you alone were unable to do so?
+Thoughts: Has anyone ever restored your faith in you, when you were unable to do so yourself?

 To read The Wishing Map 99, click here!